To ensure the website works properly and that you have an optimized user experience.

-- Use of permanent cookies: we can use permanent cookies to recognise you if you visit our website again.
+Use of permanent cookies: we can use permanent cookies to recognize you if you visit our website again.
 This means the website can be configured to your preferences.
 If you consent to cookies being placed, we may also remember this consent using a cookie.
-This means you do not have to repeatedly state your preferences, thereby saving your time and making visits to our website nicer.
+This means you do not have to repeatedly state your preferences, thereby saving you time and making visits to our website nicer.
 You can delete permanent cookies in your browser settings.

 4. Right to view, correct, or delete your data

 You have the right to request to view, correct, or delete your data.